vito-royeca/ManaKit/README.md

 [![License](https://img.shields.io/cocoapods/l/ManaKit.svg?style=flat)](http://cocoapods.org/pods/ManaKit)
 [![Platform](https://img.shields.io/cocoapods/p/ManaKit.svg?style=flat)](http://cocoapods.org/pods/ManaKit)

+A database of Magic: The Gathering cards.
+Includes prices and images.
+This is the  successor to the [Decktracker](https://github.com/jovito-royeca/Decktracker) project.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.